 If the heat settings aren’t high enough, the wire will melt, but the base metal will not, so there will be no fusion between them.
-We call this lack of fusion (or overlap), a dangerous defect because it makes the joint weaker.
+We call this lack of fusion (or overlap), a dangerous defect because it makes the joint weak.

 - When the metals have coatings or dirt, for example, galvanization, mill scale, rust, grease, oil, etc.

-When you set the amperage high but not high enough, the most common areas for lack of fusion are:
+The most common areas for lack of fusion are:

 - The root.